-As additional compensation to the underwriters, upon consummation of this Offering, we will issue to the Representative or its designees a non-redeemable Representative's Warrant to purchase an aggregate number of shares of our Common Stock equal to two percent (2.0%) of the number of shares of Common Stock underlying the Units issued in this Offering, at an exercise price per share equal to \$6.90, which is equal to 115% of the \$6.00 assumed Offering Price, which may be via a "cashless exercise."
+As additional compensation to the underwriters, upon consummation of this Offering, we will issue to the Representative or its designees a non-redeemable Representative's Warrant to purchase an aggregate number of shares of our Common Stock equal to two percent (2.0%) of the number of shares of Common Stock underlying the Units issued in this Offering, at an exercise price per share equal to \$7.044, which is equal to 115% of the \$6.125 assumed Offering Price, which may be via a "cashless exercise."
 If more than twenty-five percent (25%) of the Units offered hereby are sold to existing investors, then the Representative's Warrant will cover only two and one-half percent (2.5%) of the number of shares of Common Stock underlying the Units purchased by the existing investors.
-The Representative's Warrant and the underlying shares of Common Stock shall not be sold during the Offering, or sold, transferred, assigned, pledged, or hypothecated, or be the subject of any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of the securities by any person for a period of six months immediately following the commencement of the sale of the public securities in accordance with FINRA Rule 5110(e)(1).
-The Representative's Warrant will be exercisable, in whole or in part, commencing on the six month anniversary of the commencement of the sales of the public securities and will expire on the fifth anniversary of the effective date of the registration statement related to the Offering.
+The Representative's Warrant and the underlying shares of Common Stock shall not be sold during the Offering, or sold, transferred, assigned, pledged, or hypothecated, or be the subject of any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of the securities by any person for a period of six months immediately following the commencement of the sale of the public securities and will expire on the fifth anniversary of the effective date of the registration statement related to the Offering.
 In addition, we have granted the underwriters the ability to exercise them in a "cashless" manner, a one-time demand registration right at our expense, an additional demand registration at the holder's expense, and unlimited "piggyback" registration rights with respect to the underlying shares.
 The demand registration rights will not be greater than seven (7) years from the effective date of the registration statement related to the Offering in compliance with FINRA Rule 5110(G)(8)(D).